Cell Mechanics Privacy Code

 2.1 Cell Mechanics collects personal information and/or general business information only for the following purposes:

-- Personal information (Name, Phone number and Postal code) is required for warranty or exchange purposes.
-Any sales without personal information will be considered to be non-refundable and non-exchangeable.
+a) Personal information (Name, Phone number and Postal code) is required for warranty or exchange purposes.
+Any sales without personal information will be non-refundable and non-exchangeable.

-- Warranty providers (Samsung and Brightstar) require personal information (Name, Address, phone number and Postal Code) in order for repairs to be considered an In-Warranty Repair.
+c) Warranty providers (Samsung and Brightstar) require personal information (Name, Address, phone number and Postal Code) for repairs to be considered an In-Warranty Repair.

-- Cell Mechanics requires all employees to complete a New Hire Form prior to the issue of the employees first pay cheque.
-All the information on the New Hire Form is required by Payworks in order to process the employee’s payroll.
-This information is required by Revenue Canada when processing T4’s for all employees.
+d) Cell Mechanics requires all employees to update their personal information on their payroll processing site prior to the issue of the employees first pay cheque (payworks.ca).
+All the requested personal information is required by Payworks to process the employee’s payroll.
+This information is also required by Revenue Canada when processing T4’s for all employees.
 Some of this information would be considered “sensitive”.